Upcoding, Unbundling, and Other Forms of Healthcare Fraud

 “When it comes to the public, there’s a lack of information, a lack of understanding around how much healthcare fraud is out there,” Saccoccio says.
 “A lot of the cases we see are broader types of fraud.”

-Some of the most egregious forms of healthcare fraud include billing Medicare for equipment, services, and patients that don’t exist and racking up phony charges in the hundreds of thousands, or millions, of dollars.
-Durable medical equipment fraud constitutes some of the largest and most brazen cases, complete with sham offices, bogus referrals, and money laundering schemes.
+Some of the most egregious forms of healthcare fraud include billing Medicare for equipment, services, and patients that don’t exist and racking up phony charges in the hundreds of thousands or millions of dollars.
+Durable medical equipment (DME) fraud remains among the biggest cases, often involving fake offices, sham patient referrals, and even money laundering rings.

 Healthcare fraud impacts everyone.
 In Medicare fraud, it picks the pocket of the taxpayer; in private insurance fraud, the financial cost comes in the form of higher premiums.
 Patients can be impacted in tangibly dangerous ways, subjected to unnecessary treatments or phony treatments that can harm their health.
 The reputation of the healthcare system as a whole suffers from the actions of a few unscrupulous actors.